mariahnorell/website/content/authors/admin/_index.md

 highlight_name: false
 ---

-Currently, I'm a Senior People Insights Partner on the People Insights Team at Atlassian.
+Currently, I'm a Lead People Insights Partner on the People Analytics & Insights Team at Atlassian.
 I'm also a Lecturer at San Jose State University where I teach intermediate and advanced People Analytics courses.
 I find it exciting to bring my scientist-practitioner background to the classroom and watch my students grasp the competencies of fundamental business principles.
 Previously, I was on the People Analytics team at Amazon Web Services (AWS) and was a Data Scientist/Consultant at Aon helping companies elevate their HR strategy.

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->